chalk board with back to school anxiety written on it

 • Encourage positivity: Talk about the upcoming school year with enthusiasm and positivity.
 Highlight exciting aspects, such as meeting new friends or exploring new subjects.

-Supporting your teen’s mental health effectively involves utilizing the right resources.
-Clear’s adolescent treatment programs offer a range of services designed to meet the unique needs of teenagers and their families with two specialized levels of care for treating anxiety disorders and other mental health concerns:
+Supporting your teen’s mental health effectively involves utilizing the right resources, which means reaching out for professional support.
+Clear Behavioral Health’s teen treatment programs offer a range of services designed to meet the unique needs of teenagers and their families with a specialized level of care for treating anxiety disorders and other mental health concerns.

 • Intensive Outpatient Program (IOP): The IOP is designed for teens who require significant support but do not need full-day treatment.
-This flexible program includes therapy sessions, skill-building activities, and family engagement to integrate healing into daily life.
+This flexible program includes individual and group therapy sessions, skill-building activities, and family engagement to integrate healing into daily life.

 Related: What is an IOP?
 PHP & IOP Treatment and How Can It Help Your Family